-Where
+where

 w is the factor for the effect of degree of welding on the effective torsional stiffness

 w is the degree of welding in the zone of intermitted welding, which is defined as the total intermittent weld seam length at one side, divided by the pile length section of the intermittent welding.
 The toe and top end welding not considered.